MobileHelp Classic Review

 Contracts & Fees

-MobileHelp does not charge a device fee for the Classic, and there is no activation fee.
-You only pay the price for the monitoring service, which is around $30 per month if you choose to make monthly payments.
-You can further decrease the Mobile Help prices, even though paying around $1 per day is an average price for a medical alert system.
-By opting for quarterly, semi-annual, or annual payments, you can save $15, 20$, or $35, respectively.
+MobileHelp does not charge a device fee for the Classic, though there is an activation fee of around $50.
+You then have to pay for the monitoring service, which is around $20 per month if you choose to make monthly payments.
+You can further decrease the Mobile Help prices, even though this is by far the best deal for a cellular medical alert system.
+By opting for quarterly, semi-annual, or annual payments, you can save $33, 30$, or $60, respectively.
 All of these plans also get you free medication reminders (as does the monthly plan) and free ground shipping, while the annual plan also gives you a free 13th month of service.

 It’s important to note that no contracts are required, and there are no hidden fees.
 Comparing Mobile Help vs Life Alert, the most famous medical alert company, Mobile Help comes out on top in every important aspect.
 They also offer a 30-day risk-free trial period during which you can try the system and cancel the services if they don’t fulfill your expectations.
 As evident from their name, this company specializes in mobile solutions.
 So there isn’t a less expensive landline option.
 However, the cellular fees are included, and no cellular contract is required.